 Cause Ophiostoma ulmi (formerly Ceratocystis ulmi) and O. novo-ulmi, fungi with many subgroups.
 The first of two North American epidemics began in the 1920s with the introduction of a relatively non-aggressive subgroup, which reduced the native elm population.
 A second, more destructive epidemic began in the 1940s with the introduction of a more aggressive subgroup, which has been found in Oregon.

 Diseased trees were first found in the Pacific Northwest in Boise, ID in 1968.
 The next reports were from Ontario, OR in 1973 and La Grande and Union, OR in 1974.
 A single tree was found in Portland, OR in 1976 and was removed promptly.
 No other trees were identified until a new outbreak in Eugene and Portland, OR in 1986.
 Since then, additional Oregon locations include Hillsboro in 1987, Salem in 1988, Corvallis in 1995, Heppner in 1999, Pendleton in 2000, and Medford in 2006.
+So far the disease has been found in 12 Oregon counties but most of the samples have been from the Portland area.
 The disease continued its spread with reports from Moscow and Weiser, ID and Spokane, WA in 1990 and Tacoma and Bellevue, WA in 1994.
 The disease has continued to spread into the greater Seattle area.
 As of 2008 it has not been found in British Columbia.

 The fungus produces spores (Graphium type) in beetle galleries beneath the bark of dead or dying wood.
 Spores on or in the beetle's body can be carried to and infect healthy trees during feeding.
 Beetles overwinter as larvae under the bark of unhealthy or injured trees or cut logs.
 In spring, larvae complete their growth, pupate, and change into adult beetles.
 The adult flies a short distance and feeds on the bark of small branches of living elms (beetles are active from mid-May to early October).
 After feeding in the canopy of healthy trees, adults seek breeding sites under the bark of dead or weakened trees or logs.
 They bore through the bark and into the cambium area to lay eggs.